xtv-online/live-tools/README.md

 A possible suggestion to fix this is to move the mute/listening states into a session-long database, so state is saved on the server, and on reconnect of each client (director or other), the mute/unmute states are re-established from what is saved in the database.

 ### iOS
 Intercom & Fullscreen mode not fully supported on iOS.
-This is a limitation by Apple and cannot be solved with a web-app
+This is a limitation by Apple and cannot be solved with a web-app.

 ### Compatibility
 We recommend to use Chrome for the director and the camera clients.